 What is walnut pesto used for?

 Think of garlic pesto recipes as a condiment or sauce for your favorite dishes.
 You can drizzle pesto over cooked pasta or even over toast (like a crostini).
-A smear of pesto on a bun for your veggie burger adds a lot of flavor.
-Pesto can even be used to add irrisitible flavor to grilled corn on the cob!
+A smear of pesto on a bun for your veggie burger adds a lot of flavors.
+Pesto can even be used to add irresistible flavor to grilled corn on the cob.

 Which nut is used to make pesto?